Akshay1267/WeatherApp/README.md

-# WeatherApp
+# 🌦️ WeatherApp

-This is a weather forecasting web application developed using React and Material UI.
-It allows users to search for any city and displays the current temperature, weather condition, and location-specific details using data from the OpenWeatherMap API.
-Designed with a clean UI and responsive layout.
+A responsive weather forecasting application built using **React** and **Material UI**, powered by the **OpenWeatherMap API**.
+Search any city and instantly view real-time temperature, weather conditions, and more.

+## 🚀 Features

+- 🌍 Search weather by city name
+- 🌡️ Displays temperature, weather type, and location
+- 🎨 Clean and modern UI with Material UI components
+- 📱 Responsive design for mobile and desktop

+## 🛠️ Tech Stack

+- React.js
+- Material UI (MUI)
+- OpenWeatherMap API
+- JavaScript (ES6+)
+- HTML & CSS